open-simh/.github/docs/simdocs/simh_vmio.md

 devices, it must be assigned the appropriate flag bit, and the other device flag bits moved up or down.

-The device's PI mask bit must also be defined:
+The device’s PI mask bit must also be defined:

 **\#define PI\_NEW 000200**